axtgr/wildcard-match/README.md

 isMatchC('foo\\bar') //=> false
 ```

-Matching features work with a _segment_ rather than a whole pattern:
+The matching features work with a _segment_ rather than a whole pattern:

 ```js
 const isMatch = wcmatch('foo/b*')